hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/xdit-diffusion-inference.rst

             {% endfor %}

 Follow this guide to pull the required image, spin up a container, download the model, and run a benchmark.
-All preview and development releases are available at `amdsiloai/pytorch-xdit <https://hub.docker.com/r/amdsiloai/pytorch-xdit>`_.
+For preview and development releases, see `amdsiloai/pytorch-xdit <https://hub.docker.com/r/amdsiloai/pytorch-xdit>`_.
-Production releases will be published under `rocm/pytorch-xdit` once available.

 What's new
 ==========